-- When using a culturette, make sure that the swab has been properly reseated to saturate the swab with the medium.
+- When using an ESwab, make sure that the swab has been properly reseated to saturate the swab with the medium.
 This aids in the preservation of organisms.
 Also, check the expiration date of the culturette.

 - All specimen containers must be properly sealed for safe handling.

 - Place the specimen in the sealable portion of the biohazard specimen transport bag.
 The Test Requisition should be placed in the outer pocket and not with the specimen.
 This will help eliminate potential contamination of the form.

 - After the specimen is obtained, it should be stored properly and delivered promptly to the laboratory.

 Specific collection and handling guidelines are described in the following sections.

 Complete patient demographic and clinical information is essential for proper specimen processing.
 On the Test Requisition, please provide the patient's full name (first and last), social security number, sex, age, specimen source, specific body site (e.g., right toe), collection date and time, test(s) ordered, any antibiotics the patient is currently receiving, or that have been prescribed and special requests for specific types of infection or organisims expected.
 Additionally, the specimen container must be labeled with the patient's full name (first and last), date of birth and date of collection.

 Submit an air-dried, properly labeled smear in a labeled slide holder, a swab in transport media, or the actual clinical material to be Gram stained.
 All body fluids, sputum, and wound cultures will include a Gram stain.
 Specify the source of all specimens for Gram stain.